How To Paint an Inground Pool

 This will ensure the PH levels stay in range and don’t slip down lower.
 If they do fresh paint will rub off on hands or feet.
 So after you fill your freshly painted pool make extra sure the pool water chemistry stays in range.

 If you used Epoxy paint the pool paint should last 7 -8 years and up to 10 years if your pool water is consistent.
-Epoxy paints form a hard, water- and chemical-resistant finish, making them a durable paint choice for swimming pools Properly applied, epoxy paint can last for a long time but if you didn’t prep the pool right before you painted well then it won’t matter too much.
+Epoxy paints form a hard, water- and chemical-resistant finish, making them a durable paint choice for swimming pools Properly applied, epoxy paint can last for a long time but if you don’t prep the pool right before you paint well then it won’t matter too much.
 Over a few years, the paint will fade and chalk making your paint look like it is a lot older than it is.

 JimGalloway Author/Editor

-References: Pool Calculator
+Pool Calculator

 Recent Posts